nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/user/itim/cluster.md

 ### Configuration

 Cluster configuration is configuration that is used by Ansible to setup/deploy the cluster.
 The configuration is presented by Centurion ERP within a format that is designed for [our collection](../../../ansible/collections/centurion/index.md).

+Configuration if applied within the [cluster type](./clustertype.md#configuration) is used as the base and if also defined within the cluster will take precedence.
+This allows the cluster type configuration to be used as a base template for clusters of the same type.